Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 - If you carry CBD oil into Bali, you are carrying an illegal substance under Indonesian law.
 The fact that CBD is legal in your home country is irrelevant the moment you pass through Indonesian customs.

-- Airport X-ray and physical inspection can detect CBD oil, cannabis gummies, and related products.
+- Airport X-ray and physical inspection detect CBD oil, cannabis gummies, and related products.
 Ngurah Rai International Airport uses modern scanning equipment, trained narcotics dogs, and a dedicated customs narcotics team.
 "But it was in my checked luggage" is not a defence.

 - The medical necessity argument is not a legal defence in Indonesia for Group I narcotics.
 Indonesian law does not provide a medical exception for cannabis in any form.
 Even in countries with full medical cannabis programmes, the medical card is a domestic legal instrument with no international force.
+Bringing medicinal weed to Bali, including a doctor's prescription, will not protect you.

 Kerobokan Prison: The Reality Behind the Bars

-If you are arrested on narcotics charges in Bali, your most probable destination while awaiting trial and serving your sentence is Lapas Kerobokan — officially Lembaga Pemasyarakatan Kelas IIA Kerobokan — in the Badung regency, west of Seminyak.
+If you are arrested on narcotics charges in Bali, your most probable destination while awaiting trial and serving your sentence is Lapas Kerobokan, officially Lembaga Pemasyarakatan Kelas IIA Kerobokan, in the Badung regency, west of Seminyak.
 It has housed more famous foreign drug offenders than any other prison in Southeast Asia.

 Kerobokan's international profile was dramatically raised by Australian Schapelle Corby, convicted in 2005 of importing cannabis and sentenced to 20 years (later reduced).
-The Bali Nine (2005) — nine Australians caught attempting to export heroin — drew massive media coverage, with two members executed by firing squad in 2015 and others serving life sentences.
+The Bali Nine (2005), nine Australians caught attempting to export heroin, drew massive media coverage, with two members executed by firing squad in 2015 and others serving life sentences.
 Brazilian Marc Ament was sentenced to life imprisonment on drug charges.
 These cases are not historical anomalies.
 They are examples of a system that remains fully operational and fully severe.

-Real Cases: Tourists Who Got It Wrong
+Real Cases: Tourists Who Got the Bali Weed Laws Wrong

 - The "Just Trying It" Tourist (2023): A 24-year-old European tourist purchased marijuana from a taxi driver in Seminyak.
 The transaction was observed by plainclothes police.
 He was arrested with 2.3 grams.
 He spent 14 months in pre-trial detention before being sentenced to 3 years in Kerobokan under Article 127.
 His family spent over USD 30,000 on legal costs.
 He was deported upon release and permanently banned from Indonesia.